Chart Color Schemes

 Goodna has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Goodna's population was around 11,354 as of November 2025.
-This reflected an increase of 469 people from the 2021 Census figure of 10,885.
-The growth was inferred from ABS estimated resident population figures: 11,376 in June 2024 and two additional validated addresses since the Census date.
-This resulted in a density ratio of 1,444 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-Overseas migration contributed approximately 50.5% of overall population gains during recent periods.
+Goodna's population, as of November 2025, is approximately 11,354.
+This figure represents an increase of 469 people from the 2021 Census count of 10,885.
+The growth was inferred from the estimated resident population of 11,376 in June 2024 and two validated new addresses since the Census date.
+The population density is 1,444 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+Overseas migration contributed approximately 50.5% of recent population gains.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023 using 2022 data for each age cohort.
-Population projections indicate above median growth for the area, with an expected increase of 1,740 persons by 2041 based on latest population numbers.
-This would represent a total increase of 15.5% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are adopted.
+However, these state projections lack age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 and based on 2022 data.
+Looking ahead, Goodna is projected to have above median population growth, increasing by 1,740 persons to reach a total of 13,094 by 2041.
+This represents a 15.5% increase over the 17-year period.

 Frequently Asked Questions - Population